Bathing water data

-Details of bathing water quality for 2017.
-This information will be update for each location every Monday from June to mid September 2017.
+Details of bathing water quality.
+This information will be updated for each location every Monday from June to mid September.

 |Bathing water||2017 Classification|